katurov/onair-room-light/README.md

 **The current version now** uses ESP01S - a small board with ESP8266 plus small (or big) RGB rong form Adafruit ([code can be found here](https://github.com/katurov/onair-room-light/tree/main/v2/OnAirScreen))

-But you caan use any as soon as they are similar in terms of interface.
+But you can use any as soon as they are similar in terms of interface.

 ## macOS difference